michaelmonson/zombie/README.md

 2. Adds .gitignore for the node_modules directory
 3. Includes 404 page and associated route
 4. Includes 500 page
-5. Loads external config vars using [nconf](https://github.com/flatiron/nconf) from env vars, shell vars, and confi file vars
+5. Loads external config vars using [nconf](https://github.com/flatiron/nconf) from env vars, shell vars, and config file vars
 6. Automatic route loading
-7. Authentecation built in
+7. Authentication built in
 8. Ready for unit tests

-###Todos:
+###ToDo's:

-1. Cleanup HTML5 Boilerplate and css includes to not be so intrusive
+1. Cleanup HTML5 Boilerplate and CSS includes to not be so intrusive
 2. Documentation generator
-3. Basic redis implementation (a cache would be a good starting point)
+3. Basic REDIS implementation (a cache would be a good starting point)
-4. ..
+4. ...